curbengh/curbengh.github.io/source/_posts/i2p-eepsite-nixos.md

 - i2p
 - censorship
 ---

+> 9 Nov 2020: Updated to Caddy 2.1 syntax.
+Refer to {% post_link caddy-upgrade-v2-proxy 'this article' %} for upgrade guide.

 In this segment, I show you how I set up I2P Eepsite service that reverse proxy to curben.netlify.app.
 This website can be accessed using this [B32 address](http://ggucqf2jmtfxcw7us5sts3x7u2qljseocfzlhzebfpihkyvhcqfa.b32.i2p) or [mdleom.i2p](http://mdleom.i2p/)